-We have focused our attention on building permits as our main outcome because given long construction times and the fact that only approximately four years have passed since the 2016 zoning reform, it is possible that using constructed buildings as an outcome would give only a partial picture of the zoning reform's full effects.
-However, we can use data prior to the reform to estimate the conversion rate of permits to constructed buildings, to help quantify how our results on permits are likely to convert to constructed buildings.
-Figure A13 estimates a block-level event-study model on the impact of a permit being issued on the density of new construction, measured as new constructed area divided by total land area in the IPTU data, in the period prior to the reform (2004-2016).
-The figure suggests that a new permit issued in a block is correlated with the greatest increase in density approximately four years after the issuance.
+Given the lags involved in filling and approval of permits, and the additional years necessary to observe any type of multifamily projects - which generally have extra construction delays using constructed buildings as an outcome would give a biased picture of the zoning reform's full effects, at least in the short term.
+However, we can use data prior to the reform to estimate the conversion rate of permits to constructed buildings, in order to help quantify how our results on permits are likely to convert to constructed buildings.
+Figure A13 estimates a block-level eventstudy model on the impact of a permit being issued on the density of new construction, measured as new constructed area divided by total land area in the IPTU data, in the period prior to the reform (2004-2016).
+The figure suggests that a new permit issued in a block is correlated with increases in density up to 15 years after the issuance.
 These calculations are only useful to the extent that past relationships between permits and finished construction hold, which may or may not be a good assumption, especially given the recent Covid-19 pandemic.
-Nonetheless, we will use this relationship to translate permit effects in to construction effects when we estimate our structural model to evaluate welfare effects.
+Nonetheless, we will use this relationship to translate permit effects in to construction effects when we estimate our structural model to evaluate welfare.